NabeelahY/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` loops through an array and returns each individual element while `.map` returns the elements in an array.

 2. What is the difference between a function and a method?

+A method is a function that is called by instance of an object while a function is called independently.

 3. What is closure?

+A closure is a phenomeno that happens when a function is called within function and can access the varibles within it.

 4. Describe the four rules of the 'this' keyword.

+* 1. Global binding:
+    In this scenario, the 'this' keyword is not located in any object or constructor function.
+Since it has nowhere to point/reference to, it returns the window object.

+* 2. Implicit binding:
+    The 'this' keyword is pointing to the constructor function or object it was created in.
+By using the dot notation on the 'this' keyword, it creates an instance of either of them.

+* 3. New binding:
+    The 'this' keyword refers the the new object that will be created when creating an object with the new keyword.

+* 4. Explicit binding:
+    The 'this' keyword is overwritten in other objects when .call(), .apply() or .bind() is used.

 5. Why do we need super() in an extended class?

+`super()` is need to to pass that particular constructor parameters to the parent class in order to use its attributes/properties.

 ## Project Set up